 A home warranty covers service, repair, or replacement of your major home systems and appliances.
-It provides a financial buffer in case a big-ticket item malfunctions, and it can extend the protection of manufacturers’ warranties after they expire.
+It provides a financial buffer in case of a big-ticket item malfunction, and it can extend the protection of manufacturers’ warranties after they expire.
 The warranty company connects you with its affiliated contractors, so you can make one call for any problems with an appliance or system that’s covered by your plan and don’t need to find individual contractors on your own.
 A home warranty can also provide an allowance to help pay for replacement items.

 A home warranty is a consumer convenience product that you can purchase to mitigate the risk of incurring major out-of-pocket expenses if an appliance or system fails.
 A home warranty isn’t the same as homeowners insurance, which serves a different purpose.
 In general, homeowners insurance covers property damage from perils such as fire, theft, hail, wind, and vandalism.
 It also covers liability for injuries to guests on policyholders’ property.

 By contrast, a home warranty covers appliances and systems that malfunction and aren’t covered by homeowners insurance or a manufacturer’s warranty.
 At any time, no matter the age of your home or its condition, you can purchase a home warranty directly from a home warranty company.
 But most often, home warranties are purchased during a real estate transaction, either by the seller as an incentive for the buyer to close the deal or by the buyer for peace of mind.